quasi/cl-memcached/README.md

 | Dalli on Ruby 1.9 |                  |         0.957 |                  |         1.033 |
 |-------------------+------------------+---------------+------------------+---------------|
 ```
-When we do not use the pool we make a new socket connection.
+When we do not use the pool we make a new socket connection every time.

 The Ruby 'dalli' client, which implements the binary protocol, uses the same socket (I think) so this should be comparable with our with-pool.